TheSpiritMan/0xPolygonID-docs/docs/verifier/circuits.md

 Similar to `credentialAtomicQueryMTPV2` but for credentials that are signed by the issuer's BabyJubJub key rather than being included in the issuer’s Merkle Tree.
 It:

 - Verifies the issuer’s signature over the core claim representation of a W3C credential (including the Merkle root of the JSON-LD document).
-- Checks that the BabyJubJub key is included in the issuer state (which is either at genesis or published on-chain).
+- Checks that the BabyJubJub key is included in the issuer state (which is either at genesis or published on-chain) and that key is not revoked in the latest issuer state.

 **Usage Notes:**